How to Make an Apple Music Artist Account, easily

-Artists also used to get access to Apple Music Connect - allowing fans to follow you.
+Artists also used to get access to Apple Music Connect - allowing fans to follow them.

 Additionally, everyone who's added your music or bought your music will automatically become a follower.

-Then, you'll be able to share audio, photos and videos directly to these followers, allowing you to unlock extra engagement with your fanbase.
+Then, you'll be able to share audio, photos, and videos directly with these followers, allowing you to unlock extra engagement with your fanbase.

 This is a feature that has been removed by Apple as of 2018.

 Besides the now-defunct Apple Music Connect, there are other ways your Artist page can deliver you promotion opportunities.

 You'll also have extra integration with iMessage, allowing Apple Music listeners to more easily share, post, and forward music to their friends and family through iMessage.

 How to Claim Your Artist Profile on Apple Music

 It's an easy process to claim your artist page.